Move Up Guidelines

 Eagle Open Girls 25 230 Known

-Eagle Pins Boy See “Fixed Pin Class Rules” 20 230 Known
+Eagle Pins Boy 20 230 Known

-Eagle Pins Girls See “Fixed Pin Class Rules” 20 230 Known
+Eagle Pins Girls 20 230 Known

-*Eagle Recurve See “Fixed Pin Class Rules” 20 220 Known
+Eagle Recurve 20 220 Known

-*Eagle Recurve allows the use of Barebow Recurve, Olympic Recurve, Traditional/Longbow or a universal one-size fits all bow approved for use in NASP competition with a maximum draw weight of 20# along with Easton XX75 Genesis series aluminum arrows.
+Eagle Recurve allows the use of Barebow Recurve, Olympic Recurve, Traditional/Longbow or a universal one-size fits all bow approved for use in NASP competition with a maximum draw weight of 20# along with Easton XX75 Genesis Series aluminum arrows.

 Junior Eagle (Ages 6-8):